 The diabetic jelly is prepared from papaya.
 The product prepared was evaluated for its physico-chemical characteristics and sensory characteristics.
 The moisture, protein, fat, carbohydrate, pectin, total sugar, reducing sugar and ash in papaya pulp were 88.12, 0.43, 0.08, 10.68, 0.54, 8.20, 7.94 and 0.59 %, respectively.
-The total soluble solids (TSS), acidity and PH of papaya were 12.7 brixo , 0.10 % and 4.62, respectively.
-Papaya pulp had 19.23, 13.36, 0.19 , 0.33 and 43.21 mg/100 gm of calcium, phosphorus, iron, beta -carotene and ascorbic acid, respectively.
-An acceptable quality of the jelly was obtained by adding amidated, LMP aspartame, citric acid, calcium lactate and sorbic acid/ benzoic acid @ 1.5, 0.5, 0.95, 0.06 and 0.05-0.10 percent, respectively, to papaya extract at 900C and setting occurred at 100C in 125-145 minutes.
+The total soluble solids (TSS), acidity and PH of papaya were 12.7 brix^o, 0.10 % and 4.62, respectively.
+Papaya pulp had 19.23, 13.36, 0.19, 0.33 and 43.21 mg/100 gm of calcium, phosphorus, iron, beta -carotene and ascorbic acid, respectively.
+An acceptable quality of the jelly was obtained by adding amidated, LMP aspartame, citric acid, calcium lactate and sorbic acid/ benzoic acid @ 1.5, 0.5, 0.95, 0.06 and 0.05-0.10 percent, respectively, to papaya extract at 90°C and setting occurred at 10°C in 125-145 minutes.
 The moisture, protein, fat, carbohydrate, pectin, total sugars, reducing sugars and ash in diabetic papaya jelly were 87.50, 0.54, 0.005, 11.65, 1.83, 3.53, 3.26 and 0.31 percent, respectively.
-The total soluble solids, acidity and PH of the jelly were 12.4 brix, 1.08 percent and 3.08, respectively.
-The calcium, phosphorus, iron , beta - carotene and ascorbic acid content of jelly were 9.95, 7.12, 0.11, 0.16 and 20.36 mg/100 g, respectively.
+The total soluble solids, acidity and PH of the jelly were 9.95, 7.12, 0.11, 0.16 and 20.36 mg/100 g, respectively.
 It may be concluded that diabetic jelly can be successfully prepared for from papaya by using amidated LMP, aspartame, citric acid, calcium lactate and preservation (sorbic acid / sodium benzoate) for consumption by diabetics.

-Main words- Jelly, Papaya Jelly, Diabetic Jelly.
+Kye words- Jelly, Papaya Jelly, Diabetic Jelly

-Introduction:
+Introduction

 Papaya is one of the major fruit crops cultivated in tropical and subtropical zones.
 Worldwide over 6.8 million tones of fruit were produced in 2004 on about 389990 Ha (FAO 2004).
-The ripe fruits of papaya are nutritious, delicious and an important source of nutrients for under developed countries . papaya fruits are also called as "protective foods".
+The ripe fruits of papaya are nutritious, delicious and an important source of nutrients for under developed countries . papaya fruits are also called as " protective foods ".
+Papaya is a power house of nutrients and is available throughout the year.
 It is a rich source of threes powerful antioxidant vit C, vit A & vit E, the minerals, magnesium and potassium, the B vit.
 Pantothenic acid and folate and fiber.
-In addition to all this, it contains a digestive enzymepapaintha effectively treats causes of trauma, allergies and sports injuries.
+In addition to all this, it contains a digestive enzyme-papaintha effectively treats causes of trauma , allergies and sports injuries.
 All the nutrients of papaya as a whole improve cardiovascular system, protect against heart diseases, heart attacks, strokes and prevent colon cancer.
 The fruit is an excellent source of beta carotene that prevents damage caused by free radicals that may cause some forms of cancer (Aravind G et al 2013).

 The information regarding the preparation of diabetic papaya jelly is limited and therefore the present investigation, "Development of Diabetic Papaya Jelly" was undertaken with the following specific objectives.

-1. To develop a process for preparation of diabetic papaya jelly.
-2. To study the physicochemical and sensory characteristics of papaya extract and diabetic papaya jelly.
+- 1. To develop a process for preparation of diabetic papaya jelly. - 2.
+To study the physico- chemical and sensory characteristics of papaya extract and diabetic papaya jelly.

-Materials and Methods This study was conducted in two phase :- product development and evaluation of final product.
+Materials and Methods

+This study was conducted in two phase :- product development and evaluation of final product.